-Chunk setup and overview Beta
+Chunk overview and setup Beta

-| Chunk by CircleCI is currently in beta.
+| Chunk is currently in beta.
 There are no extra costs during beta.
 Chunk uses CircleCI credits and your AI model provider tokens.
 Chunk tasks will be a paid feature when generally available. |

 | Feedback or feature requests?
 Submit them on our Ideas board where you can also see existing feature requests and vote on them. |